bastionzero/bzero-ssm-agent/README.md

 | `get-tools`              | `get-tools` gets gocode and oracle using `go get` |
 | `clean`                  | `clean` removes build artifacts |

+### Security

+Security is our main goal at BastionZero.
+Please see the [SECURITY.md](https://github.com/bastionzero/bzero-ssm-agent/blob/bzero-dev/SECURITY.md) file for more information.

 ### Contributing

 Contributions and feedback are welcome!
 Proposals and Pull Requests will be considered and responded to.
-Please see the [CONTRIBUTING.md](https://github.com/aws/amazon-ssm-agent/blob/mainline/CONTRIBUTING.md) file for more information.
+Please see the [CONTRIBUTING.md](https://github.com/bastionzero/bzero-ssm-agent/blob/bzero-dev/CONTRIBUTING.md) file for more information.

-Amazon Web Services does not currently provide support for modified copies of this software.
+BastionZero Inc. does not provide support for modified copies of this software.

 ## Runtime Configuration

 To set up your own custom configuration for the agent:
-* Navigate to /etc/amazon/ssm/ (or C:\Program Files\Amazon\SSM for windows)
+* Navigate to /etc/amazon/ssm/
 * Copy the contents of amazon-ssm-agent.json.template to a new file amazon-ssm-agent.json
 * Restart agent